2010 Summer League Rosters: San Antonio Spurs

 So you can see why I wasn’t expecting to see him here.

-Gary Neal fact: Gary Neal was kicked out of La Salle for violating the school's "morality rules".
-Neal and a team mate were "running a train" (not a quote) on a girl who was puking in the sink at a party; the woman later accused them of rape.
+Gary Neal fact: Gary Neal was kicked out of La Salle for violating the school’s “morality rules”.
+Neal and a team mate were alleged to have had sex with a girl who was puking in the sink at a party; the woman later accused them of rape.
 The two were acquitted, but were kicked out of school; the school believed that what was heard in the court testimony was against their every principle.
 On the plus side, this gave Neal the opportunity to become only the third player in NCAA history to score at least 1000 points at two different schools.
 The others were Kenny Battle and Jon Manning.

 Temple is another benefactor of the Spurs’ roster manipulation thing, although he also played with the Rockets and Kings last season.
 The guard who never scored more than 8.6ppg in college, and who never shot over 40%, is now a much hankered-after NBA player.
 It seems strange.
 But Temple shot the ball from the outside in his first professional season much better than expected, and if he can continue to show he’s not an offensive liability, then he can make it as a defensive specialist.
 This is particularly true in San Antonio, where all Temple has to do to impress the fans is not be Keith Bogans.